-The '#MeToo' movement that began in 2017 has begun to produce meaningful legislative change producing state- and locality-specific rules and requirements that in some instances exceed federal Title VII requirements.
+The #MeToo movement that began in 2017 has begun to produce meaningful legislative change, producing state- and locality-specific rules and requirements that in some instances exceed requirements of Title VII of the Civil Rights Act.
 The primary focus of this new wave of legislation has focused on restricting the use of non-disclosure agreements in sexual harassment settlements.
 Practitioners should be careful to confirm that settlement and severance agreements that purport to release sexual harassment and other gender discrimination claims comport with state and local requirements concerning non-disclosure agreements to avoid having such releases voided in subsequent litigation.